 Let’s start with the lines first.
 Most of the suggestions are valid in general anyway.

-- RESPECT FLOW OF TRAJECTORIES - place the lines vertically to the flow of the trajectories of the intended movement.
+RESPECT FLOW OF TRAJECTORIES - place the lines vertically to the flow of the trajectories of the intended movement.
 Sometimes it is better to draw a separate line to cover a specific movement than to describe several different movements with just a single entry line.
-On some scenes, a skewed line might be useful (e.g when used in a triangle shape or when a movement gets splitted into more currents) but generally try to respect the trajectories and place the lines at a right angle with them.
+On some scenes, a skewed line might be useful (e.g when used in a triangle shape or when a traffic stream splits into more currents).
+But generally try to respect the trajectories and place the lines at a right angle with them.

-- USE SEPARATE LINES TO DIVIDE DIRECTIONS - on more complicated scenes (larger intersections, lower quality videos or when the camera is placed low), try to define directions of the movements with separate lines.
+USE SEPARATE LINES TO DIVIDE DIRECTIONS WHEN NEEDED - on more complicated scenes (larger intersections, lower quality videos or when the camera is placed low), it is better to define directions of the movements with separate lines.
 Simple roads are easy to analyze but avoid describing a complicated scene with just a few lines to do all the job.
+For example, if there is a small traffic stream on an intersection, it is advisable to place a separate line to cover this particular stream.

-- KEEP SOME DISTANCE BETWEEN THE FILTERS - when composing a movement, lines shall not cross or overlap each other as some valid trajectories might not be counted.
+KEEP SOME DISTANCE BETWEEN THE FILTERS - when composing a movement, lines shall not cross or overlap each other as some valid trajectories might not be indluded.
 There is no problem with filter overlapping when they are not used for the same movement.

 A few tips for zone placement 📐